-The Work Integrated Learning (WIL) Team

-The WIL team and the Course Coordinator are the points of contact.
-The WIL team administers placements in all programs, arranges placements for pre-service teachers, liaises with school site coordinators and supervising teachers and oversees reports and record keeping.
+The Work Integrated Learning (WIL) Team is the point of contact for schools and centres.
+The WIL team administers placements in all programs, arranges placements for pre-service teachers, liaises with school and centre leaders, site coordinators and supervising educators and oversees reports and record keeping.

-The Course Coordinator will address specific questions about academic expectations of placement, including pre-service teacher practice or progress and may direct these to the Program Manager.
+The Course Coordinator will address specific questions about academic expectations of placement, including pre-service teacher practice or progress and may direct these to the relevant Program Manager or the Academic Director - Professional Experience.